MacBook Pro Saves Man's Life In Fort Lauderdale Airport Shooting

-However, even as this terrifying incident unfolded, a 37-year old man managed to miraculously escape by the skin of his teeth all thanks to his Apple laptop.
+However, even as this terrifying incident unfolded, a 37-year-old man managed to miraculously escape by the skin of his teeth all thanks to his Apple laptop.
 Steve Frappier was one of the many unsuspecting travelers who had a narrow escape as his MacBook Pro shielded him from a bullet.

 Steve was traveling to Atlanta to attend an educational conference.
-He was carrying his school-issued laptop in his backpack for his conference work, blissfully unaware of how the device would be a lifesaver for him during this journey.
+He was carrying his school-issued laptop in his backpack for his conference work, unaware of how the device would be a lifesaver for him during this journey.

 MacBook Pro The Hero

-The horrifying incident has left a deep impact on Frappier and he recounted how passengers were caught unawares when the firing began.
+The horrifying incident has left a deep impact on Frappier and he recounted how passengers were caught unaware when the firing began.
 Reports have shared that nearly 13 people were shot before they could get out of the baggage counter.